lindenb/jvarkit/docs/FixVcfMissingGenotypes.md

 You can always try to speed-up things by breaking your VCF in multiple regions and process them in parallel.

+You'd better use GATK HaplotypeCaller in GVCF mode or use bcftools +setGT

 ## Examples